wendyc8511545113/wendyc8511545113.github.io/FibonacciCode.md

 subtitle: A C# coding project
 ---

-This simple **C# console application** allows users to generate the Fibonacci sequence up to a specified number of terms.
-The program dynamically allocates memory, calculates the sequence efficiently, and validates user input to ensure a smooth experience.
-Users can repeatedly request Fibonacci sequences or exit the program by typing **"quit"**.
+The **Fibonacci Series Calculator** is a simple C# console application that generates the **Fibonacci sequence** up to a user-specified number of terms.
+It includes **input validation**, **efficient calculations**, and a loop that allows users to generate multiple sequences or exit by typing *"quit"*.

-## 🛠 Features
+✅ **What I built:**
-- ✅ **Accepts user input** for the number of terms
+- 📝 Accepts user input for number of terms
-- ✅ **Dynamically allocates storage** for Fibonacci numbers
+- 📦 Dynamically allocates storage for Fibonacci numbers
-- ✅ **Uses a dedicated method** to compute the sequence
+- ⚙️ Uses a dedicated method to compute the sequence
-- ✅ **Returns success or error messages** based on input validation
+- ✅ Provides success/error messages for input validation
-- ✅ **Loops until the user decides to exit**
+- 🔄 Runs in a loop until the user chooses to exit

-## 📚 Learning Outcomes
-This project is a great introduction to:
-- 🔹 **C# programming basics**
-- 🔹 **Loops and arrays**
-- 🔹 **Function creation and method calls**
-- 🔹 **Algorithm implementation for Fibonacci sequences**
+🎮 **Try it out:**

-**Play with the Fibonacci Series Calculator**⬇️
+Play with the **Fibonacci Series Calculator** ⬇️
 <form id="fibForm">
     <label for="numTerms">Enter number of terms: </label>
     <input type="number" id="numTerms" name="numTerms" required>